havelhuang/havelhuang.github.io/_pages/about.md

 Recent News
 ======
+- (09/2023)  Paper "A Simple Framework to Enhance the Adversarial Robustness of Deep Learning-based Intrusion Detection System" has been accepted to Computers & Security !
+- (09/2023)  Paper "Hierarchical Distribution-Aware Testing of Deep Learning" has been accepted to TOSEM !
 - (07/2023)  Paper "SAFARI: Versatile and Efficient Evaluations for Robustness of Interpretability" has been accepted to ICCV 2023 !
-- (09/2023)  Paper "Hierarchical Distribution-Aware Testing of Deep Learning" has been accepted to TOSEM !